 Production Standards

 Scale QR codes from business cards to billboards without losing a single ounce of sharpness.
-Export perfect vector files for professional print.
+Learn professional printing standards, DPI requirements, and vector export best practices for 100% scan reliability.

 Print Medium